-Now, you need to choose one of the partitions to format Pendrive.
+Now, you need to choose one of the partitions to format.
 For that, enter “select partition” along with the partition number.
 So, this works the same way as selecting the disk.
 After choosing the partition, you need to proceed with formatting it.

 Before you proceed with the format, you must decide on the file system.
 There are various options you can choose from.
 Moreover, each of these has its advantages and drawbacks.

-Once Diskpart completes this step, you’ve successfully formatted your pen drive.
+Once Diskpart completes this step, you’ve successfully how to format pendrive using CMD.
 So, you can exit the Command Prompt now.

 Which File System should you use for Formatting?

 The file system you format pendrive into, is an important consideration to make.
 If you haven’t decided and are wondering, none of them is suitable for all cases.
 Are you going to use the pendrive with Windows only?
 In that case, you must go for NTFS; otherwise, choose FAT32.